hapax/hapax.github.io/assets/simple-physics.md

 [extra dimensions](https://en.wikipedia.org/wiki/String_theory#Extra_dimensions)
 predicted by string theory.

-The goal of this post is to share a few of these hacks and convince you of their awesome power.
-This is not meant to be an exhaustive list, but rather, a fun and illustrative selection.
+This post is not meant to be encyclopedic, but rather, a fun and illustrative selection.
 I have stuck to methods accessible to high school and first year students, though it is probably to fair to say that some scientific